Flower Power

 imageimage

 From Freiburg, Germany we went back across the river for a leisurely 70km ride to Colmar in France.
-We rode along the canals where the tow paths have become bicycle paths.
-Past forests and fields of wild flowers.
+We rode along the canals where the towpaths have become bicycle paths.
+Past forests and fields of wildflowers.

-Colmar survived the French revolution, a couple of world wars and the developers.
-It has remained a virtually intact 13 century village, adored for its beauty and canals earning the title Little Venice., perhaps the most beautiful town I have ever seen .
+Colmar survived the French Revolution, a couple of world wars, and the developers.
+It has remained a virtually intact 13-century village, adored for its beauty and canals earning the title Little Venice., perhaps the most beautiful town I have ever seen.

-Evidently Audie Murphy, the baby faced war hero and actor won the medal of honour at the battle of Colmar Corner in 1944 just outside town.
+Evidently, Audie Murphy, the baby-faced war hero and actor won the Medal of Honour at the battle of Colmar Corner in 1944 just outside town.
 I remember Audie Murphy staring in Westerns.
 He was always the good guy.
 Westerns appealed to me as a child because they contained no moral ambiguity.
 A man had to do, what a man had to do, whatever that was and goodness always won out in the end!
-Sometimes I think Touring Cyclists are like modern day Cowboys, as we travel along the open road at roughly the same pace on our iron horses, dispensing goodness and light as we go.
+Sometimes I think Touring Cyclists are like modern-day Cowboys, as we travel along the open road at roughly the same pace on our iron horses, dispensing goodness and light as we go.

 image